 When to Review Your Documents

-Regular reviews of your estate plan are crucial.
-We recommend reviewing your estate plan every 3-5 years or upon significant life changes such as:
+We recommend reviewing your estate plan at least every 3–5 years, and immediately upon any significant life change such as:

-- Changes in your health or that of your loved ones
+- Changes in health — yours or that of your beneficiaries or appointed attorneys

 How to Make Changes

-- Review your current documents: Start by assessing your existing will, trusts, and powers of attorney to identify areas that need updating.
+- Review your current documents: Assess your existing will, trust deeds, and LPAs to identify what needs updating.

 For more detailed guidance, you can refer to our online estate planning resources.